 Another aspect of language learning is being able to understand what people are saying to you.
 There are two components of success in this area:

-Once I had at least 4k words under my belt (learnt using Anki and the method described above), I noticed a significant increase in listening comprehension.
+Once I had at least 4k words under my belt (learned using Anki and the method described above), I noticed a significant increase in listening comprehension.
 There's no way around vocab.

 How do you train the listening skill itself, though?
 By listening a lot.
 Listening to something that you're able to understand.
 It's called the comprehensive input theory.

-Netflix provides a good deal of native material in many languages, and usually with subtitles in many languages.
+Netflix is great for language immersion and provides a good deal of native material in many languages, and usually with subtitles in many languages.
 A quick tip: use VPN in a country of your target language to switch the shows on Netflix to that language.

-If you're a beginner, children's shows like "Puffin' Rock" or "The Avengers" animated series work best.
-Dubbed old time classics like the "Terminator" are very good, too.
+If you're a beginner, watching children's shows like "Puffin' Rock" or "The Avengers" animated series work best.
+Dubbed old-time classics like the "Terminator" are very good, too.
 Dubbed shows are in general much easier to understand than the originals, because the voice actors tend to speak clearer than the original actors.
-Just imagine Arnold Schwarzenegger dubbed in German…

-I guess, the main takeaway is enjoy it!
+I guess the main takeaway is to enjoy it!
 Learning a foreign language is exciting and shouldn't ever be boring!